cran/power4mome/README.md

 # Issues

-If you have any suggestions and found any bugs, please feel feel to open a GitHub issue:
+If you have any suggestions and found any bugs, please feel free to open a GitHub issue:

 https://github.com/sfcheung/power4mome/issues